 3 - Fine dining

-Home to two restaurants with 2 Michelin stars, two restaurants with 1 Michelin star, the department of the Vendée has, for several years, been regarded as a gastronomic destination.
+Home to one restaurant with 2 Michelin stars, six restaurants with 1 Michelin star, the department of the Vendée has, for several years, been regarded as a gastronomic destination.

 Alexandre Couillon at La Marine

 In Noirmoutier, the "La Marine" restaurant and its chef Alexandre Couillon have joined the gastronomic elite.
 Recognition is well-deserved.
 In early 2013 the restaurant won its second star from the Guide Michelin®.
 And, as good news never comes alone, Gault et Millau awarded Alexandre with five toque.
 In January 2019, La Marine joined the 180 Best Tables in the World.

 In a contemporary black and white décor, facing the fishing port of L'Herbaudière, the chef surprises diners with his creative and meticulously executed dishes that never betray the true nature of the ingredients...
 Never a detail escapes his wife Céline who oversees the perfect completion of each dish right to the dining room.

 Adjoining "La Marine", "La Table d'Elise" is the chef's second restaurant.
 With simple décor featuring wooden tables, red-painted beams and nautical objects on the walls, Alexandre offers "bistrot cuisine" based on a careful selection of local quality produce of the season.